 6. Envelope labelled 'election' containing one hundred and six prints, twenty-four of them mounted on card.
 There are eighteen images of an overwhelmingly male election crowds and one of a municipal election poster, dated 1872, although the election depicted appears to be that of 1910, two images may be of an earlier event.
 Carriages feature prominently on several images and many of the crowd sport bowlers and top hats.
 Boys strike pugilistic in some images.
 See also Mathias 50.

-7. Miscellaneous collection of five photographs.
-Three of these are labelled on reverse, showing: the lynch gate, St Peter’s, Carmarthen; a procession along North Road, Cardigan; possibly the Eisteddfod in Parc-y-rifle, Cardigan, 1909.
+7. Five miscellaneous photographs.
+Three are labelled on reverse, showing: the lych gate, St Peter's, Carmarthen; a procession along North Road, Cardigan; possibly the Eisteddfod in Parc-y-rifle, Cardigan, 1909.
 Another, mounted in a folder, shows an early (male) cycling club.

-8. Miscellaneous collection of twenty prints in an envelope inscribed, ‘Mr Morgan ..., market ...’.
+8. Twenty miscellaneous prints in an envelope inscribed, 'Mr Morgan ..., market ...'.
 Six are duplicates of the election collection (6), including one mounted on card.
-Other images are; seven portraits of men, including two of a trumpeter; a horse omnibus or wagon in the 1880s; two showing the Band of Hope and another organisation, both posed outside the Guildhall; women in traditional dress outside T.T.
-Lewis’ emporium (mounted on card); street view with Guildhall.
+Other images are: seven portraits of men, including two of a trumpeter; a horse omnibus or wagon in the 1880s; two showing the Band of Hope and another organisation, both posed outside the Guildhall; women in traditional dress outside T.T.
+Lewis' emporium (mounted on card); street view with Guildhall.

-9. Collection of eleven prints, five mounted on card.
+9. Eleven prints, five mounted on card.
 There are four images: two are of women in traditional dress outside T.T.
-Lewis’ emporium; one is a street view with church tower; one is of three women in what may be costumes, with a boy and girl, posed in front of the Guildhall doors, upon which is a poster for an amateur concert at the Corn Market.
+Lewis' emporium; one is a street view with church tower; one is of three women in what may be costumes, with a boy and girl, posed in front of the Guildhall doors, upon which is a poster for an amateur concert at the Corn Market.

-10. Collection of twenty-four photographs, five mounted on card, mostly of Capel Mair (independent or Congregationalist).
+10. Twenty-four photographs, five mounted on card, mostly of Capel Mair (independent or Congregationalist).
 There are four images of the second chapel, completed in 1832, one showing its demolition, and two of the third (and present?) chapel, opened in 1870.
 Two apparently unrelated images are of a gentry house or townhouse garden, and a farmhouse or row of houses.

-11. Collection of sixteen photographs, ten mounted on card.
+11. Sixteen photographs, ten mounted on card.
 All but one are of the same image, a group photograph of the Cardigan United Sunday School, probably posed at the Guildhall on the occasion of a picnic outing, 17 July 1878.
 The remaining photograph shows a similar group and is dated 1875.

 13. Six mounted photographs, including one duplicate, showing groups of early cyclists, two of which include women.
 At least one of these is of the Cardigan Cycling Club, with or including policeman, taken outside the Black Lion in about 1890.
 Many of the men in these groups favour caps, often with circular badges on the front - possibly club badges.
 Both women and men wear boaters.